ilarijn/worldmapgenerator/documentation/Testing.md

 | NodePQ        | 2.33s |
 | PriorityQueue | 1.92s |

-Our heap structure performs around 20% slower than the standard implementation, which is still fine for this purpose.
+Our heap structure performs around 20% slower than the standard implementation, which is still fine for the purposes of this project.